solid/notifications/webhook-subscription.md

 This non-normative example assumes that we are authenticating using Solid-OIDC.
 Other authentication

-Assuming the subscribing server already went through one of the Solid OIDC authentication flows, an Auth Token a DPoP Proof can be provided to the subscription endpoint.
+Assuming the subscribing server already went through one of the Solid OIDC authentication flows, an Auth Token a DPoP Proof can be provided to the subscription resource.

 ```http
 POST https://pod.example/subscription